 - You can register a result for yourself, another adult or a child.
 Each result needs to be reported separately.

-- You must register your result with Service NSW if you test positive in another state or territory and have returned to NSW to self-isolate.
+- You can register your result with Service NSW if you test positive in another state or territory and have returned to NSW to self-isolate.

 - had a negative or invalid rapid antigen test result